U.N. approves new debate on arms treaty opposed by U.S. gun lobby

 "This was a clear sign that the vast majority of U.N. member states support a strong, balanced and effective treaty, which would set the highest possible common global standards for the international transfer of conventional arms," they said.

-There were 133 votes in favour, none against and 17 abstentions.
+There were 133 votes in favor, none against and 17 abstentions.
 A number of countries did not attend, which U.N. diplomats said was due to the Christmas Eve holiday.

 The exact voting record was not immediately available, though diplomats said the United States voted 'yes,' as it did in the U.N. disarmament committee last month.
 Countries that abstained from last month's vote included Russia, Saudi Arabia, Syria, Sudan, Belarus, Cuba and Iran.